ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - Location - When you play a location it goes to the location zone.
 Locations count towards source devotion/requirements while in the location zone (as well as the channel zone).
 Locations have no source requirement, the source icons only indicate which sources a location counts as source devotion towards.
 	- The card template may be updated to move the source icons on locations to a different part of the card to make it more clear, but you never have to meet a source requirement to play a location.
 - Item - Items can have different subtypes that give them unique effects
-- Spell - Spells do what is indicated by their rules text on resolution, then are put into memory, unlike other cards which resolve to battlefield.
+- Spell - Spells do what is indicated by their description on resolution, then are put into memory, unlike other cards which resolve to battlefield.
 - Starting Location - A deck may have one starting location card.
 It begins the game face up in the location zone.

 Some cards will also have subtypes.
 Substyles do not have any universal rules significance unless otherwise noted.
 Here are some that do matter: